superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/0_core_services_intro.md

 # Lab 4: Core AWS Services

-In this lab, you will gain an understanding of some of the core AWS services, including EC2, S3, and RDS, and learn how to navigate and use the AWS Management Console and Command Line Interface (CLI).
+In this lab, you will gain an understanding of some of the core AWS services, including ECS, S3, and RDS, and learn how to navigate and use the AWS Management Console and Command Line Interface (CLI).

 ## Introduction to Core Services

-AWS offers a wide range of cloud services, but some of the core services that are fundamental to most applications include EC2, S3, and RDS.
+AWS offers a wide range of cloud services, but some of the core services that are fundamental to most applications today include ECS, S3, and RDS.
 Let's take a closer look at each of these services.

-## Amazon EC2 (Elastic Compute Cloud)
+## Amazon ECS (Elastic Container Service)

-Amazon EC2 provides scalable computing capacity in the AWS Cloud.
-Using EC2 eliminates your need to invest in hardware upfront, so you can develop and deploy applications faster.
-You can use Amazon EC2 to launch as many or as few virtual servers as you need, configure security and networking, and manage storage.
-EC2 allows you to scale up or down to handle changes in requirements or spikes in popularity, reducing your need to forecast traffic.
+Amazon ECS provides highly scalable container orchestration in the AWS Cloud.
+Using ECS eliminates the need to manage servers, allowing you to develop and deploy containerized applications faster.
+With ECS, you can run and scale container workloads, configure networking and security, and manage storage.
+ECS automatically scales to handle changes in demand or traffic spikes, reducing the need for manual capacity planning.

-Key features:
+Key Features:

-- **Instances**: Virtual servers that run applications.
+- **Clusters**: Groups of managed compute resources for running containers.
-- **AMI (Amazon Machine Image)**: Preconfigured templates for instances.
+- **Tasks**: One or more containers that run together as a unit.
-- **Instance Types**: Various configurations of CPU, memory, storage, and networking capacity.
+- **Services**: Manage and scale tasks to ensure high availability.
-- **Security Groups**: Firewall rules that control traffic to instances.
+- **Task Definitions**: Blueprints defining how containers should be deployed and configured.
-- **Elastic IPs**: Static IP addresses for dynamic cloud computing.
+- **IAM Roles & Security Groups**: Access control and network rules for container workloads.

 ## Amazon S3 (Simple Storage Service)